Static analysis for coupled nonlinear Klein-Gordon equations with asymmetric parameter settings: Four special solutions as essential pieces of the dynamical system

 \subsection{Cross section of dynamical system}

-All the four model cases (${\rm QT'_{1}}$) to (${\rm QT'_{4}}$) are shown by four lines in Fig.~\ref{fig01}.
-Solutions of (${\rm QT'}$) with general initial data evolve between the four lines in Fig.~\ref{fig01}.
-Note that in order to complete the dynamical system representation, we have to add two additional variables $\partial_t u$ and $\partial_t w$ in Fig.~\ref{fig01}, so that two-dimensional cross section of the full four-dimensional dynamical system is shown in Fig.~\ref{fig01}.
-As shown in Fig.\ref{fig01}, the dynamical system, which consists of the phase space and the solution orbits, becomes symmetric with respect to the line $u=-w$.
-This fact arises from the symmetric setting of coefficients in this paper.
-The purpose of this paper is to draw detail structures inside Fig.~\ref{fig01}.
+All the four model cases (${\rm QT^{\prime \prime}_{1}}$) to (${\rm QT^{\prime \prime}_{4}}$) are shown by four lines in Fig.~\ref{fig01a}($\eta = 0.5$) and Fig.~\ref{fig01b}($\eta = 1, 1.5$).
+Solutions of (${\rm QT^{\prime \prime}}$) with general initial data evolve between the four lines in Fig.~\ref{fig01a} and Fig.~\ref{fig01b}.
+Note that in order to complete the dynamical system representation, we have to add two additional variables $\partial_t u$ and $\partial_t w$ in Fig.~\ref{fig01a} and Fig.~\ref{fig01b}, so that two-dimensional cross section of the full four-dimensional dynamical system is shown in Fig.~\ref{fig01a} and Fig.~\ref{fig01b}.
+The purpose of this paper is to draw detail structures inside Fig.~\ref{fig01a} and Fig.~\ref{fig01b}.